AustralianCancerDataNetwork/auscatverse/components/PORTAINER.md

 ## GPU configuration through Portainer

-A limitation with Portainer Stacks is the inability to deploy services attached to GPUs.
+A limitation with Docker Swarm Stacks used in Portainer is the inability to deploy services attached to GPUs.
 This is problematic for AusCAT projects such as the Cardiac Dosimetry Comparison where a GPU speeds up the auto segmentation process significantly.

 A work around is to get a single **container** setup with GPU utilisation, rather than configuring an entire stack as Portainer allows individual containers to be setup with one.
 A limitation with this is if your service requires other services to be deployed along with it to run smoothly, then you'll have a disjoint between the 2 as each will now need to be deployed separately and manually inspected to confirm that they're both running.